 Head of Customer & Americas Field Marketing at Zoom

-How to thrive in a world of remote work
+How to thrive in a world of hybrid + remote work

-Transform your team’s relationship to remote work with a keynote presentation that shares the insights from Remote, Inc., Alex’s forthcoming book on productivity for distributed teams.
+Transform your team’s relationship to hybrid and remote work with a keynote presentation that shares the insights from Remote, Inc., the ultimate guide to productivity for distributed teams.
 Learn:

 After the Office: Reinventing Collaboration for a World of Remote Work